emson/udemy_api/README.md

 ### AWS

-Ensure that you have an AWS S3 bucket created.
+Ensure that you have an AWS S3 bucket created, with the same name as that created in the `settings.cfg` file.
 This lambda will write to this bucket.

 On the AWS Lambda service create a new lambda function: